About

 • PromptInjectionShield — Defenses against prompt injection attacks on LLM applications.

-• server-survival-with-ai — A tower defense game that teaches cloud architecture by having you build and scale infrastructure to survive traffic spikes.
+• server-survival-with-ai — A tower defense game that teaches cloud architecture.

 The Stack

-This blog is built with Astro, styled with Tailwind CSS, and deployed on Vercel.
-Posts are written in MDX (Markdown with JSX components).
-Comments are powered by Giscus via GitHub Discussions.
+Built with Astro, styled with Tailwind CSS, and deployed on Vercel.
+Posts are written in MDX.
+Comments powered by Giscus via GitHub Discussions.

 Newsletter